 - As you study the states, use these pages to study each state bird.

 - Do a fun bird unit based on a book, song, or movie!
 For example, do a study of penguins as you read Mr. Popper’s Penguins.

 Take Some Pictures

-In conjunction with the Great Backyard Bird Count is a Photography Contest!
-So be sure to get some great pictures of your children counting birds, of the birds, their behavior, them in their habitat, them with other birds, of your tally sheets, and of your notebooking pages–anything to document your study and to submit to GBBC.
 And since you have pictures, you might as well share them on Facebook and Instagram to inspire others to join the count, right?
-I absolutely love seeing how others are homeschooling!
+We absolutely love seeing how others are homeschooling!
 In order to be able to find each other, let’s use a hashtag on this citizen science project.
-Obviously use their hashtag #greatbackyardbirdcount, but also use ours #365homeschool and #hiphomeschoolmoms so we can tell which ones are homeschoolers.
-Our #365homeschool project is a year long peek inside homeschools and it now has over 10,000 images shared!
+You’ll want to use their hashtag #greatbackyardbirdcount, but also use ours #365homeschool and #hiphomeschoolmoms so we can tell which ones are homeschoolers.
+Our #365homeschool project is a year-long peek inside homeschools, and it now has over 25,000 images shared!

 Keeping a nature journal is a perfect project to go along with birding!
 Whether you enjoy birding just for fun or whether you participate in the Great Backyard Bird Count, there are lots of great reasons to keep a nature journal as part of your homeschool studies (or even for adults)!
 If you decide to give nature journaling a try, we suggest using these gorgeous nature journals by Jeannie Fulbright.
 (The same Jeannie Fulbright who wrote the Apologia elementary science Exploring Creation series.)